 75 g [2.6 oz] white bread, crusts removed, cut into small cubes

-Fry the bread for about 5 minutes until it is golden brown all over, then add:
+Fry the bread for about 5 minutes until bread is golden brown all over, then add:

 3 cloves garlic, thinly sliced